fadymina/Rust_Server/SOLUTION.md

 Graceful error handling improves resilience against malformed requests and oversized payloads.
 Comprehensive testing guarantees stability, scalability, and adherence to functional requirements.
 These improvements provide a scalable and maintainable solution ready for real-world use. 🚀

+IMPORTANT : To run tests you need to use the command "cargo test  -- --test-threads=1" to ensure only one test run at a time so no conflict in adress happens when multiple tests run at same time